tisnik/test-dependabot-no-devs/README.md

         url: ${env.SERVICE_URL}
 ```

 The section `models` is a list of models offered by the inference provider.
-Attention that the field `model_id` is a user chosen name for referring to the model locally, the field `provider_model_id` refers to the model name on the provider side.
+Attention that the field `model_id` is a user-chosen name for referring to the model locally, the field `provider_model_id` refers to the model name on the provider side.
 The field `provider_id` must refer to one of the inference providers we defined in the provider list above.

 ```yaml
 models: